-Octoparse deals with "Load More" button with a pagination loop, which is the same as how we deal with "Next" button, by clicking on one single button repeatedly.
-The difference though is that with "Load More" button, we need to have the pagination loop run till the load button disappears before proceeding to the next step.
+Octoparse deals with the "Load More" button with a pagination loop, which is the same as how we deal with the "Next" button, by clicking on one single button repeatedly.
+The difference though is that with the "Load More" button, we need to have the pagination loop run till the load button disappears before proceeding to the next step.
 After all the desired content gets loaded, the scraping process is as easy as scraping one single page (check more details here )

-Pagination reduces page complexity and improves readability of web content, yet it needs to be tackled using various approaches, whichever that creates maximum efficiency.
+Pagination reduces page complexity and improves the readability of web content, yet it needs to be tackled using various approaches, whichever that creates maximum efficiency.
 If we fail to deal with pagination properly, it will result in missing data and a waste of time.
 Making good use of a web scraping tool like Octoparse, you can avoid the complexities of web scraping!